egeloen/IvoryOrderedFormBundle/README.md

 ## Contribute

 We love contributors!
 Ivory is an open source project.
 If you'd like to contribute, feel free to propose a PR!
+You can follow the [CONTRIBUTING](/CONTRIBUTING.md) file which will explain you how to set up the project.

 ## License